SOUTHERN OREGON’S NEWS SOURCE

 By David Olen Cross

-David Olen Cross of Salem writes on issues related to foreign national crime and immigration.
-He can be reached at email@example.com.
+David Olen Cross of Salem (email@example.com) lobbies the Oregon Legislature on issues related to immigration and foreign national crime.